 The Shame That Doesn't Look Like Shame

 I know that room.
-I've lived in it during holidays, at birthday parties, at the retirement gathering for a colleague who talked about her plans to winter in Arizona.
-I've lived in it while my friends discussed refinancing—a word I understood intellectually but had never once applied to my own life, because you can't refinance what you don't own.
+I've lived in it during holidays, at birthday dinners, at gatherings where friends discussed buying property or maxing out their Roth IRAs.
+I've lived in it while people I care about talked about refinancing—a word I understand intellectually but have never once applied to my own life, because you can't refinance what you don't own.

 The loneliness isn't about envy, exactly.
 It's about exclusion from a conversation you didn't know was happening until you were already inside it.
 It's the sudden awareness that everyone at this table has been building something—equity, savings, a plan—while you've been surviving.
 And surviving, it turns out, doesn't come with talking points.